wildcatdb/wildcat/readme.md

 - WALs are replayed on crash to restore in-flight or recently committed transactions.

 ### Conflict Handling
-OrinDB uses an optimistic concurrency model.
+Wildcat uses an optimistic concurrency model.
 - Write-write conflicts are resolved by timestamp ordering - later transactions take precedence.
 - No explicit read/write conflict detection.